 6 signs you shouldn’t ignore

-“In the U.S. alone, heart disease claims more than half a million lives every year, making it responsible for one in every four deaths,” said Geisinger cardiologist Mark Bernardi, DO.
+“In the U.S. alone, heart disease claims more than half a million lives every year, making it responsible for one in every four deaths,” says Dr. Mark Bernardi, a cardiologist at Geisinger.
 “Preventing heart disease is an important step to living a long, healthy life, which makes it important to know and understand the signs of heart trouble.”

 Here are six signs that your heart is in trouble.
 If you notice any of these signs, don’t ignore them.